 After the school-level goals have been set, teachers will determine through consultation and mutual agreement with their evaluators one related parent goal they would like to pursue as part of their evaluation.
-Possible goals include improving communication with parents, helping parents become more effective in support of homework, improving parent-teacher conferences, etc. See the sample state model survey for additional questions that can be used to inspire goals.
+Possible goals include improving communication with parents, helping parents become more effective in support of homework, improving parent-teacher conferences, etc.

 The goal should be written in SMART language format and must include specific improvement targets.
-For instance, if the goal is to improve parent communication, an improvement target could be specific to sending more regular correspondence to parents such as sending biweekly updates to parents or developing a new website for their class.
+For instance, if the goal is to improve parent communication, an improvement target could be specific to sending more regular correspondence to parents such as sending bi-weekly updates to parents or developing a new website for their class.
 Part of the evaluator's job is to ensure (1) the goal is related to the overall school improvement parent goals, and (2) that the improvement targets are aligned, ambitious and attainable.